 Other than the tubing, which I’ll get to in a minute, the Holidays Past area was our favorite experience of the night.
 The Adventure Kids love visiting other people’s homes, and our oldest really enjoys asking strangers lots of questions, so it’s like this area was made just for them!

-When we first entered the historic 19th century village, it looked like nothing was open.
+During our visit in 2019, here’s what went down: When we first entered the historic 19th century village, it looked like nothing was open.
 However, we were soon welcomed into a home where the newly formed women’s theater group was performing a “Holidays Around the World” show.
 To do this, they used historic Crankies and a little audience participation.
 It was very well done and something none of us had ever seen before!

 After that, we headed into the village doctor’s house for a fancy soiree, visited a grumpy old man and his wife, spoke with Civil War soldiers, and checked out what goods the market had to offer.